Spiking neural networks trained via proxy

-One of the main challenges in conversion and tendem learning methods is the approximation of the ANN max-pooling layers in the corresponding SNN, hence, they exclude pooling layers and use convolutional layers with stride of 2.
-Here, we used spike-pooling layers to mimic the behaviour of max-pooling layers in the corresponding ANN.
+One of the main challenges in conversion and tandem learning methods is the approximation of the ANN max-pooling layers in the corresponding SNN, hence, they exclude pooling layers and use convolutional layers with stride of 2.
+Here, we used spike-pooling layers to mimic the behavior of max-pooling layers in the corresponding ANN.
 We evaluated the proposed proxy learning on Cifar10 and Fashion-MNIST dataset with different deep convolutional architectures and outperformed the currently existing conversion and tandem learning methods.

 The main advantages of the proposed proxy learning method with respect to the previous learning methods are: \begin{itemize} \item Contrary to conversion methods, we make the backpropagation in ANN aware of the error of the SNN by replacing the ANN output with that of the SNN. \item Contrary to tandem learning, during the learning, the forward pass of the two networks are totally independent with no interference. \item Contrary to the surrogate gradient learning, we do not need to backpropagate the SNN error in time which is computationally expensive, memory consuming, and suffering from gradient vanishing/exploding problem. \end{itemize}